Can I Get a Tattoo While Pregnant?

 Can I Get A Tattoo While Pregnant?

-While many of the health risks associated with tattoos are uncommon, and the majority of persons heal incident-free, it isn’t quite the same for pregnant women.
+While many of the health risks associated with tattoos are uncommon, and the majority of people heal incident-free, it isn’t quite the same for pregnant women.

-Most doctors you ask will tell you to wait.
-While there is no concrete evidence that the ink in a tattoo can have any effects on the baby, why risk it?
+Most doctors you ask will tell you to wait until you have had your baby and are done breastfeeding to get your next tattoo.
+Although there is no concrete evidence that the ink in a tattoo can have any effects on the baby, why risk it?

-If your tattoo ends up getting infected, you can experience symptoms such as fever, irritation, or worse, blood poisoning (sepsis).
+If your tattoo ends up getting infected, you can experience symptoms such as fever, irritation, or worse, blood poisoning (sepsis) which can in turn affect your baby.
 If this happens, your doctor is limited in terms of treatment options as certain medications such as antibiotics can harm that baby.
+Here’s how to ensure that the studio you are getting tattooed in has up-to-standard hygiene practices.
+The last thing you want, pregnant or not, is to contract an infection from a tattoo.

 There is also the risk of blood-borne illness to contend with, and the risk of passing it on to your child is not worth it, even if you go to the best artist in town.